 There are careers available in the electricity sector for you, regardless of your degree program.
 According to Electricity Human Resources Canada’s (EHRC) latest Labour Market Intelligence (LMI) report, employment in the sector is anticipated to grow from 2017 overall by 2% by 2022 and will need to recruit over 20,500 new employees in that time.
 Anyone of those positions could be your dream job!

 Engineering & Technology

 The global energy sector is transitioning away from fossil fuels and is developing new and innovative sources of power.
-With a background in engineering or technology, you could find yourself building a nuclear small modular reactor (SMR) in the arctic for a northern community, or constructing a microgrid for a remote off-grid community in the Canadian Rockies, or designing the artificial intelligence (AI) behind a new provincial smart grid system.
-Save the earth, give power back to the people, or bring about the AI revolution—no matter your passion, the electricity sector is the place to pursue big ideas.
+With a background in engineering or technology, you could find yourself building a nuclear small modular reactor (SMR) in the arctic for a remote community, constructing a microgrid for a remote off-grid community in the Canadian Rockies, or designing the artificial intelligence (AI) behind a new provincial smart grid system.
+Put your skills to work for a resilient and sustainable energy future—no matter your passion, the electricity sector is the place to pursue big ideas.

 Engineering careers include:

 - civil engineer, and nearly every other field of engineering.

 - mechanical engineering technologist or technician,

 - civil engineering technologist or technician,

 Those with engineering or technology experience but wanting a different practice may also consider a career as an engineering inspector or regulatory officer.